Transistor Circuit Design Tutorial Includes:

 See also: Transistor circuit types

-Transistor circuits lie at the very centre of today’s electronics technology.
-Although integrated circuits are used for most elements of circuits these days, basic transistor circuit design is often required in a variety of areas.
+Transistor circuits lie at the very centre of today’s electronic circuit design technology.
+Although integrated circuits are used for many circuits these days, basic transistor circuit design is often required in a variety of areas.

 Bipolar transistor basics

-Obviously the key component in any transistor circuit is the transistor itself.
-These components can be obtained in a discrete form, or they may be within an integrated circuit.
+Obviously the key electronic component in any transistor circuit is the transistor itself.
+These electronic components can be obtained in a discrete form, or they may be within an integrated circuit.

 The transistors are manufactured in a variety of formats and can be obtained to fulfil a variety of roles from small signal to high power, and audio to RF and switching.